 And the joke of it all is, it’s not even logical to ignore our emotions.
 Wisdom and maturity come from wisely weighing facts against our own desires and fears.
 Often our anger or our delight is a direct line to understanding the application of our deepest values to a situation.

-And as Alcoholics Anonymous has long recognized, keeping a stiff upper lip, and making important decisions while Hungry, Angry, Loney or Tired (HALT), is a recipe for poor behavior and worse outcomes.
+And as Alcoholics Anonymous has long recognized, making important decisions while Hungry, Angry, Lonely or Tired (HALT), is a recipe for poor behavior and worse outcomes.

 “Blowing off steam” is supposed to relieve stress and sometimes also demonstrate your bona fides.
 The Google Dictionary defines “virtue signaling” as: